 US Entry Waivers: FAQs A record suspension (pardon) issued in Canada allows people who were convicted of a criminal offence to have their criminal record removed and kept separate and apart from other criminal records.
 To remove a criminal record, an application must be made under the Criminal Records Act (CRA) to the Parole Board of Canada (PBC).
 Commissionaires can assist with the application process.

 A US Entry Waiver is issued by the United States Department of Homeland Security so that you can legally cross the border and travel through the United States.
 Travellers with a US Entry Waiver can enter via air or land any number of times throughout the term of the waiver.

-If you have not been refused entry prior to getting your record suspension, the border guards and the Department of Homeland Security may not know of your previous criminal record, unless you tell them at the border.
+If you have never been refused entry to the U.S. prior to getting a record suspension, the border guards and the Department of Homeland Security may not know about your previous criminal record, unless you previously disclosed this information during previous border crossings.

 You do not need to apply for, or receive a record suspension, before applying for a US entry waiver.
 If you need to travel to the US and have a Canadian criminal record you can choose to apply only for a US entry waiver to ensure access to the US.

 However, if you have a Canadian criminal record and have not been pardoned, and the requisite amount of time has elapsed, you may want to consider applying for a record suspension at the same time.
 Commissionaires Ottawa offers a fast and affordable record suspension service.

 A record suspension is not recognized by US border guards.
 If at any time you have been denied access to the US, you will still be denied access to the US even if you have a record suspension.
 You must apply for a US entry waiver.